Aurasphere/revolver-compiler/README.md

  - Insufficient test coverage (tested only with Maven)
  - Impossibility to override components.
 When testing, you can mock the static inject method with a 3rd party library like Mockito
  - Components produced during the `compile` phase cannot be injected inside components produced during the `testCompile` phase, making unit testing extremely difficult
+ - Not available on Maven Central, so you will have to build the project locally

 ## Contributions
 If you want to contribute on this project, just fork this repo and submit a pull request with your changes.
 Improvements are always appreciated!
 I'm also looking for mainteners that want to continue improving this concept.